xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 Once we have the documents in the system, we can use the front office to implement different use cases.
 For example, to have a ‘for you’ section, we need to add user interactions (clicks, reading, viewing) with documents or snippets.
 With each interaction, the system creates or updates a model that represents the user’s interests each time we add an interaction.
 Each user has a unique model that is used to return individually personalised search results and recommendations in form of a list of best matching snippets/documents.

 In following we will first explain the general usage of the APIs in the simplest use-cases.
-Then in [document preprocessing](#document-preprocessing) we will show some more advanced API usages.
-Lastly in the [use-cases](#use-cases) section we will highlight some additional specific example use-cases.
+Further below you can find sections about [documents with multiple snippets](#documents-with-multiple-snippets), options for [document preprocessing](#document-preprocessing) and more.

 # Getting started